unik-name/docs.unikname.network/README.md

 # uns.network Player Hub

-<uns/> is the blockchain and the protocol dedicated for sovereign IDs.
+<brand name="uns"/> is the blockchain and the protocol dedicated for sovereign IDs.

 <p align="center">
     <img src="uns-banner.png" />
 </p>

-> Official guides and documentation for the <uns/> blockchain and protocol, powered by VuePress.
+> Official guides and documentation for the <brand name="uns"/> blockchain and protocol, powered by VuePress.

 ## Development